Ctere1/retable-io/README.md

 </p>

 ## Features
+Stock Management API that uses Retable-io (https://www.retable.io/) as database.
+You can:
 * Create a Product
   - Create a product with unique "id" (mandatory), "name" and "inventory".
 API does not allow to create duplicate product with same "id".
 * Update a product